MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/content-source-location-scenarios.md

 author: Brendunsms.author: brendunsmanager: angrobe
 ---
 # Content source location scenarios in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
-System Center Configuration Manager supports several settings that combine to define how and where clients find content when they are on a slow network.
+Prior to version 1610, System Center Configuration Manager supports several settings that combine to define how and where clients find content when they are on a slow network.
 The possible combinations affect the content location clients use, and if they can successfully use a fallback lcoation when a prefered source for content is not avaialble.

+> [!IMPORTANT]
+> **If your sites run version 1511, 1602, or 1606**, the information in this topic applies to your infrasructure.
+>
+> **If your sites run version 1610 or later**, use the infomration in [Modern boundary groups]() to understand how your clients find distributoni points that have available content.

 **The following three settings define the behavior when clients request content:**